 - Experienced, licensed professionals who understand how to implement best practices in individual treatment needs to help you work toward breaking the cycle of addiction and developing your own goals for a healthier, more positive future

-- Comprehensive treatment programs that treat the whole person, not just the addiction, to help you create a strong foundation for success with sobriety long-term
+- Comprehensive treatment programs that treat the whole person, not just the addiction, to help you create a strong foundation for success with our long-term programs for sobriety

 - Options and personalized treatment programs that include services that range from medically assisted detox to recreational therapy, ensuring you can interact with staff and treatment methods on a level that works for you

-If you’re struggling with addiction, it’s never too late to seek help.
+If you’re struggling with addiction, it’s never too late to seek substance abuse treatment.
 Call us today at 800-626-1980 to speak to a caring counselor.
-All calls are confidential, and we can provide you with information about inpatient treatment options, insurance coverage and what steps you need to take to begin your journey to a better life.
+All calls are confidential, and we can provide you with information about inpatient treatment options, insurance coverage and what steps you need to take to begin your journey to a better life at one of Florida’s top drug rehab centers.

 This web copy was reviewed by Transitions Recovery Program’s Director – Marian Bach, LMHC, CAP